alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 Running the tests from your machine offers better control over the environment.
 The only thing we need to set up is the connectivity between the **devices from the cloud**, **the AltDriver** (from test scripts) and **the AltServer module** from the AltTester® Desktop app.

 For more details check [this article](https://alttester.com/integrate-appium-and-run-your-test-suite-in-bitbar-client-side/) from our Blog.
-For more details check [this article](https://alttester.com/integrate-appium-and-run-your-test-suite-in-bitbar-client-side/) from our Blog.

 In this dashboard you can have an overview of the setup combinations we tried and which were successful: